super3/PythonComputerGraphics/README.md

 Computer Graphics
 =========
 Practicing the fundamentals of computer graphics by building a 2D/3D graphic engine.
-Emphasis is placed on simplicing and code-reuse, rather than preformance.
+Emphasis has been placed on simplicing and code-reuse, rather than preformance.
 The finished results are outputted as [PPM files](http://netpbm.sourceforge.net/doc/ppm.html).

+Code is based on the text 'BASIC CONCEPTS FOR COMPUTER GRAPHICS' by [Dr. Amos Johnson](http://expandknowledge).
+All credits go to Dr.Johnson, but all code remains under [GPLv3](http://gplv3.fsf.org/).
+Enjoy!

 ***